flexiondotorg/MP3Gainer/README.txt

 MP3Gainer recursively applies ReplayGain to a MP3 music collection using 'mp3gain'.
 ReplayGain can be applied in 'track' or 'album' mode.
 If ReplayGain has previously been applied it can also be undone.
+It is important to understand that MP3Gainer 'album' really is per album, which is what you want.
+Trust me! :-)

 The script can be run against a music collection directory structure of any depth, overcoming issues with similar scripts.
 You can of course just